Azure-Samples/azure-ai-vision-sdk/backend_samples/INTRODUCTION.md

 ![Scan a QR code or tap a session link, then complete device attestation and start liveness.](../docs/face/qr-to-liveness.svg)

-## 1. Links and QR Codes Carry Text
+## 1. Scan a QR Code or Tap a Link

-A session link is a web address, such as `https://liveness.example.com/native?s=...`.
-A browser can use it to load a web page, while an app set up to handle the link can read the session ID and start the check.
-The value after `s=` identifies the session.
+A session link is a web address for the check, such as `https://liveness.example.com/native?s=...`.
+The value after `s=` is the session ID, which identifies the check.

-For this flow, a QR code stores the same HTTPS session link as a scannable pattern.
-When a phone's camera app scans it, the code is decoded into that link text, equivalent to passing the link directly to the camera app.
+A QR code stores that same link as a scannable pattern.
+Your camera reads the pattern and can offer to open the link.

-The camera app can recognize it as a link and offer to open it.
-When the user taps, the phone's app-link and browser rules determine what opens next.
+Whether you tap the session link or open it from a QR scan, your phone receives the same web address.
+Next, it decides: **should this link open the app or a webpage?**

 <details>
 <summary>Optional: how the same text behaves in different programs</summary>